 Think circuits and set points, not diagnoses

 The BBH approach helps people use their natural brain capacities to their fullest.
-We all have a brain with a resiliency pathway that gets us from stress to joy, and using that pathway over time can raise our set point and weaken or reward faulty circuits.
-The approach is based on emotional brain training.
+We all have a brain with a resiliency pathway that gets us from stress to joy, and using that pathway over time can raise our set point and weaken or rewire faulty circuits.
+The approach is based on Emotional Brain Training.
 (See a summary of the science and an animation of the overall concept.)

 Training the brain for resilience

 The BBH approach is unifying and de-stigmatizing.
 All members of the EBT Community have the same goal--raising the set point so that the lofty neocortex is in charge and their brain circuits are largely homeostatic.
 It's much like Tolstoy's vision that all unhappy families are different but all healthy families are the same.
 With a high set point, no matter what the problem, within the limits of wear and tear and genetics, most problems fade.
 For the rest, we have the exceptional brain function to deal with them more effectively.

 What I like most about the BBH approach is that everyone has allostatic circuits, and nearly everyone has at least a phase of their life when their set point is low.
 I had raised my set point to 1, then had a cluster of losses in my family.
 There were some really hard years then and my set point suffered.
 I encoded a cluster of allostatic circuits, which required a lot of processing to clear.
 Yet I did, and my brain is stronger for it.
 However, the best part was that I could talk about it.
 And, I felt confident that this was a "rewiring job," that I could take my time with, like I would with anything important to me.